sattvik/lein-tarsier/README.md

 ### Use in Vim

-All of the commands and configuration for the use of vim clojure in vim itself are handled by the [VimClojure Script](https://github.com/vim-scripts/VimClojure).
-Here are a few commands to get you started, but please see the script configuration for more details:
+All of the commands and configuration for the use of VimClojure in Vim itself are handled by the plug-in.
+Here are a few commands to get you started, but please be sure to run `:he vimclojure` within Vim to get the full details.

- * `<LocalLeader>sr` – Start a repl
+ * `<LocalLeader>sr` – Start a REPL
- * `<LocalLeader>sR` – Start a repl in the current namespace
+ * `<LocalLeader>sR` – Start a REPL in the current namespace
  * `<LocalLeader>eb` – Evaluate current visual block.
-There are several “eX” variations.
+There are several “e*X*” variations.
  * `<LocalLeader>lw` – Lookup docs for word under cursor.
-There are several “lX” lookup variations
+There are several “l*X*” lookup variations

-Thanks to [Dave Ray](http://blog.darevay.com/2010/10/how-i-tamed-vimclojure/) for a great starting point.
+Thanks to [Dave Ray][tame] for a great starting point.

+[tame]: http://blog.darevay.com/2010/10/how-i-tamed-vimclojure/ "How I Tamed VimClojure"

 ## Configuration